30060 - ECONOMIA AZIENDALE E GESTIONE DELLE IMPRESE / MANAGEMENT

 For the instruction language of the course see class group/s below

 Class group/s taught in English

 The course introduces to the broad field of economics and management of firms; the basic concepts and theories of modern management are presented and discussed.
-The mission of the course, as well as its specific educational goals, can be summarized as follows: a) Make students aware of the complementary roles that different actors (individuals, organizations, institutions) play in modern economic systems. b) Develop a critical attitude regarding the objectives and the behaviour of people engaged in economic activity. c) Provide students with the fundamental concepts required for the economic analysis of firms' processes, as well as the ability to use them in basic situations. d) Provide a systematic picture of the wide range of decisions faced by managers and of the underlying economic analyses.
+The mission of the course, as well as its specific educational goals, can be summarized as follows: a) Make students aware of the complementary roles that different actors (individuals, organizations, institutions) play in modern economic systems. b) Develop a critical attitude regarding the objectives and the behaviour of people engaged in economic activity. c) Provide students with the fundamental concepts required for the economic analysis of firms' processes, as well as the ability to use them in basic situations. d) Provide basic tools to make decisions based on a scientific approach: basics of probability and predictions. e) Provide a systematic picture of the wide range of decisions faced by managers and of the underlying economic analyses.
 The course is designed in the purpose to combine concepts and theory with the richness of firms' real life.
 For this reason, students are strongly encouraged to take an active part in the learning process.

 The course reviews all the basic concepts of management, providing a comprehensive overview of the firm, its internal organization, and the relations with the competitive environment.
 More in details:

-- The economic activity: organizations, firms, and economic specialization.
+- Introduction.
+The economic activity: organizations, firms, and economic specialization.

 - Theories of the firms: stakeholder versus shareholder view.

 - Learning to read financial statements (income statement and balance sheet) as tools for representing and analyzing strategic decisions.